 If you wnat to assemble yourself and need a stencil, I highly recommend OSH Stencils.
 But, if you’re boards have lots of parts, I highly recommend you get it done by a machine.
 You’re eyes and patience will thank you.
 Speaking of, if you’re using Eagle to design your projects Circuit Hub is the place to go.
 They will fab and assemble your circuit boards for reasonable prices.

-This is just the tip of the iceberg when it comes to prototyping products.
+This is just the tip of the iceberg when it comes to prototyping products with electronics.
 There are many ways to get the same task done but it may take more time or may be way more messy.
 (Avoid the bondo!)